Wednesday, November 13, 2013 — Viking Theater

 - Murphy, Brenda.
 The Provincetown Players and the Culture of Modernity.
 NY: Cambridge University Press, 2005.
 Print.

-Please contact us with comments, questions, suggestions, or for technical help.
+Please contact us with comments, questions, suggestions, or for technical assistance with streaming.